pmjones/request-interop-interface/README-UPLOADS.md

 ];
 ```

-That modified structure is what `UploadsArray` type represents, with the addition that instead of presenting the file information as an array, it must be encapsulated in an _Upload_ instance:
+That modified structure is what `UploadsArray` type represents, with the addition that instead of presenting the file information as an array, it is encapsulated in an _Upload_ instance:

 ```php
 $uploads = [